 For the recording of Blood Sugar Sex Magik, John used what was apparently a late 50s sunburst Stratocaster.
 However, there are some issues with this, because for that to be true, the guitar had to have had a maple neck, because rosewood necks were introduced only in May 1959.
-And, since we have a pretty good insight into what guitars he used on the album (see documentary Funky Monks), we know that none of them had maple necks, and therefore John had made a mistake in his statement.
+And, since we have a pretty good insight into what guitars he used on the album (all gear pretty much documented in Funky Monks), we know that none of them had maple necks, and therefore John had made a mistake in his statement.

-A thing to note here is that the guitar that John thinks is a ’57 Stratocaster, according to photos, that guitar too had a rosewood neck.
-This means that John either didn’t know much about the guitars that he was playing at that time or that he intentionally gave out wrong information to people.
+A thing to note here is that the guitar that John thinks is a ’57 Stratocaster, according to photos, also had a rosewood neck.
+This means that John either didn’t care to know much about the guitars that he was playing at that time or that he intentionally gave out wrong information.

 That aside, it is also important to note that this is not the same guitar that John used in the late 90s and early 2000s – the one which most of the fans know as his main.
 This particular guitar was used from mid-1991 to mid-1992 when John left the band.
-It was seen again briefly in the 1993 short documentary Stuff taken at John’s place, and it was then most likely lost in a fire that caught that same house couple of months later, or he simply sold it for money.
+A couple of Strats were seen again briefly in the 1993 short documentary Stuff taken at John’s place, and this could’ve been one of them, but either way, none were used upon John’s return to the band in 1998.